Indrajeet619/Invoice-Loans/README.md

 3. Advantage of Invoice discounting is It’s available to small-sized businesses that might have been denied traditional bank finance in the past.
 And businesses don't have to provide assets as collateral.
 4. It offers a flexible finance solution as per business's requirements and businesses can get funding in short time
 5. All this process happens digitally and loan can be given in few days.

+Install dependencies using NPM install, and run node server.js